 Since there is no certainty about you even getting a fine, I also suggest that you do not focus on the amount of fines available, as they are very rarely the maximum amount, and are simply impossible to predict.

-Past cases from the tribunal can be found on CanLii (you can narrow your search by using specific keywords or document text in your search).
+Past cases from the Landlord and Tenant Board can be found on CanLii.org (you can narrow your search by using specific keywords or document text in your search).

-You can visit http://www.sjto.gov.on.ca/ltb/contact/ for a complete list of Regional Office locations and fax numbers.
+You can visit https://tribunalsontario.ca/ltb/contact/ for a complete list of Regional Office locations.
 You’ll also find a listing of ServiceOntario Centres where documents can be filed.

 According to the Landlord and Tenant Board’s website, the role of the Board is to resolve disputes between landlords and tenants through either mediation or adjudication, regulate rent increases in most residential rental units, and educate landlords and tenants about their rights and responsibilities under the Residential Tenancies Act.
 The Board is an independent agency.
 Any decision which the Board makes about the rights or responsibilities of individual landlords or tenants cannot be influenced by any Member of Provincial Parliament or Minister of the Crown.

 The Board will schedule a hearing to listen to what the landlord and the tenant have to say, and to consider any evidence they have to present.
-For most applications an oral hearing is scheduled.
-In an oral hearing the parties appear in person before the Member.
+For most applications hearings are being held by video conference using Microsoft Teams or Zoom.
+Parties can also participate in video conference hearings by telephone.
+If you have a scheduled hearing, the LTB will send you the details of your hearing as soon as possible.
 Each party presents any evidence they have and they tell the Member about the situation.
-Sometimes the Board will schedule an electronic hearing.
-In an electronic hearing the parties often file written evidence before the hearing and then they tell the Member about the situation over the telephone or by video conference.
+In an electronic hearing the parties must file email evidence before the hearing and then they tell the Member about the situation over the telephone or by video conference.
 Sometimes the Board will schedule a written hearing.
 In a written hearing the parties provide information about the situation by filing written documents by the deadlines set out in the Notice of Hearing.
 The Member uses these documents to make their decision.
-The above information is posted at http://www.sjto.gov.on.ca/documents/ltb/Brochures/Important%20Information%20About%20Your%20Hearing%20(EN)%20Revised_Bill140_June15_2015.pdf.
+For more information visit – https://tribunalsontario.ca/ltb/operational-updates/

 The Board ordered our tenants to pay their rent owing, and we want to file for Garnishment of Wages.
 We don’t know where the tenants work, or their home address, and the Simcoe County Housing office won’t give it to us.
 Can we still file?